vivekdhara/icuas_test/README.md

 2. ORB txt file is saved from rosservice call rosservice call /orb_slam3/save_traj abbc.txt

-3. Having 3(ground truth) + 1 (ORB) txt files.
-Run Graph.py - with transformations
+3. Run graph.py - (with transformations), after step1,2

-4. Current txt files are for rgbd, launch, config file I used are in the folder launch
+4. Current txt files are for rgbd.
+Used launch and config file are given